These 5 Words Will Change Your Marketing Forever

 Let’s say you’re a grocery store trying to get on the grocery delivery bandwagon.
 You offer delivery through your app within two hours of the customer placing their order, or at the time they specify outside of that window.
 The catch is that your products are marked up a bit to cover the extra cost of labor and stock management and so forth.
 So, a dollar item might be a buck and ten cents, that sort of thing.

 How would you present this?
 Would you run with “Get grocery delivery within two hours of placing your order!
 It’s fast, it’s free, it’s awesome!” or would you instead choose “Grocery shopping with kids can be stressful.
-Will your toddler meltdown again in the cereal aisle?
+Will your toddler have another meltdown in the cereal aisle?
 Leave the shopping to us!
 We’ll have your groceries to you before naptime is over.”

 Choose your weapon.
 Choosy moms choose option two.